jundalisay/spblist/content/en/research/machiavelli/prince/chapter-22.md

 Pandolfo was both a first and second class mind.
 Whenever one has sufficient judgment to know good and bad, <!--  when it is said and done, although he himself may not have the initiative, --> he can recognize the good and the bad in his staff.
+- The good he can praise.

-The one he can praise and the other correct.
-Thus the person cannot hope to deceive him, and is kept honest.
+- The bad he can correct.

+Thus, the person cannot hope to deceive him, and is kept honest.

+There is one test which never fails to enable a prince to form an opinion of his staff.

+**A man will never make a good servant if you see him:
-But to enable a prince to form an opinion of his staff, there is one test which never fails.
-When you see someone thinking more of his own interests than of yours, and seeking inwardly his own profit in everything, such a man will never make a good servant.
+- thinking more of his own interests than of yours, and
+- seeking inwardly his own profit in everything**

-Nor will you ever be able to trust him, because he who has the state of another in his hands ought never to think of himself.
+You will never be able to trust him.
+This is because he who has the state of another in his hands should never think of himself.
+He should:

-He should always think of his prince and never pay any attention to matters in which the prince is not concerned.
+- always think of his prince
+- never pay any attention to matters in which the prince is not concerned.

-On the other hand, to keep his servant honest the prince ought to reward him, honouring him, enriching him, doing him kindnesses, sharing the honours and concerns with him.
+On the other hand, to keep his servant honest, the prince should:
+- reward him
+- honour him
+- enrich him
+- do him kindnesses
+- share the honours and concerns with him.

 At the same time let him see that he cannot stand alone, so that many honours may not make him desire more, many riches make him wish for more, and that many problems may make him afraid to take chances.

 When, therefore, servants, and princes towards servants, are thus disposed, they can trust each other.
 But when it is otherwise, the end will always be bad for either one or the other.

 ## Chapter 23: How Flatterers Should Be Avoided